king2b3/ga_learn/README.md

   - Dissertation uses EC, but I haven't explore visualization past simple text description
 - Visualize learning through a NN

+## Data Set
+The data set used in this work can be found at https://www.kaggle.com/ronitf/heart-disease-uci

 ## Major decisions
 - Data set?
   - Check kaggle for simple data set.